 Putting the difficult nine months behind him, Gordon followed his muse and set about writing a batch of new songs dealing with environmental concerns and the devious workings of the music industry.
 Through John Wetton and record producer John Miller, he met with Ahmet Ertegun, the head of Atlantic Records, at an informal audition held at the Dorchester Hotel in London.
 Ahmet liked what he heard and planned for Gordon to enter Pye Studios in London with the much sought after Arif Mardin, producer of Carly Simon, Aretha Franklin and Diana Ross.
-A core band was assembled comprising of Wetton on bass and organ, Mogul Thrash’s Bill Atkinson on drums, Bournemouth’s Alan Barry on guitar and on piano, Rare Bird’s Dave Kaffinetti (Kaffinetti went on to appear in Spinal Tap as the ill-feted Viv Savage who died of a methane gas explosion while visiting the grave of one of Tap’s many drummers Mick Shrimpton).
-The ensuing album, It Is and It Isn’t, slipped out virtually unnoticed apart from an endorsement from the DJ Kid Jensen on Radio Luxembourg.
+A core band was assembled consisting of Wetton on bass and organ, Mogul Thrash’s Bill Atkinson on drums, Bournemouth’s Alan Barry on guitar and on piano, Rare Bird’s Dave Kaffinetti (Kaffinetti went on to appear in Spinal Tap as the ill-feted Viv Savage who died of a methane gas explosion while visiting the grave of one of Tap’s many drummers Mick Shrimpton).
+The ensuing album, It Is and It Isn’t, slipped out virtually unnoticed, apart from an endorsement from the DJ Kid Jensen on Radio Luxembourg.
 To aid promotion, his agent John Sherry, former drummer from Bournemouth band The Bunch, arranged a support slot with Mountain and Wishbone Ash at the Rainbow in Finsbury Park, followed by a tour throughout February 1972 with Audience and Stackridge.
 Despite the exposure nobody was buying, and the record died a death.
 To ease money issues, Gordon fell back into the mundane life of a jobbing musician playing bass in a lounge jazz trio at a hotel in Euston, London.